This was the first Big Finish

 - Mundane Made Awesome: Each God-King has to perform a miracle during their coronation.
 By the time the Doctor arrives, it's been pared down to a (rigged) card trick.

-- Narrator: The scribe actually narrates.
+- Narrator: The scribe is this in-universe for the bibles.

 - Pocket Dimension: The Castle.